adshao/brc-721/README.md

 * NFT Deployer

-  * The address holding the deploy inscription is the deployer
+  * The address holding the `deploy` inscription is the deployer
   * The receiving address of the first deploy inscription minting becomes the deployer
   * If the deploy inscription is transferred to a new address, the new address becomes the deployer
-  * The deployer can modify the `buri`

 * Token ID

   * Similar to ERC721, each token in a BRC-721 collection has a unique ID
   * Each `mint` operation's inscription generates a token with a token ID ranging from 1 to `max` (the total supply defined in the deploy inscription) in the order of inscription ID
   * Minting inscriptions beyond the total supply are invalid
+  * `mint` inscription ID should be larger than the deploy inscription ID

 * Token Owner